eleva

 }

-// For reactive props in child, pass the signal itself (not .value)
+// For reactive props, pass the signal itself (not .value)

 // Parent: :counter="counter"